-The annual final non-financial sector accounts data are based on all avvailable economic statistics, and take some time to produce.
-The purpose of the quarterly sector accounts is to give updated information about the economic development.
+The annual final non-financial sector accounts data are based on all available economic statistics, and take some time to produce.
+The purpose of the quarterly sector accounts is to give timely updated information about the economic development.

 The quarterly non-financial sector accounts were first published in June 2005, with time series from 2002 onwards.
-The accounts cover all sectors from publishing of figures for the 3rd quarter 2015, that is the non-financial and financial corporation sectors, general government, households, non- profit institutions serving households (NPISH) and the-rest-of-the world.
-Before this the published accounts did only cover the sectors households and NPISH.
+The accounts cover all sectors from publishing of figures for the 3rd quarter 2015, namely, the non-financial and financial corporation sectors, general government, households, non- profit institutions serving households (NPISHs) and the rest of the world.
+Before this the published accounts covered only the sectors households and NPISHs.
 Consistent time series for all sectors are available from the 1st quarter 2002 onwards.

-The Norwegian National Accounts, including the quarterly non-financial sector accounts, are based on the international recommendations in the System of National Accounts (SNA), published by UN, OECD, IMF, EU and the World Bank and The European System of national and regional Accounts (ESA).
-From time to time some adaptations or changes are made to the common international recommendations for national accounts.
+From time to time adaptations or changes are made to the common international recommendations for national accounts.
 This requires corresponding changes in the construction of the Norwegian national accounts.
-Since one objective of the national accounts is to provide a picture of the development over time which is as correct as possible, it is not possible to introduce such changes from one year to another.
-With different time intervals, it will therefore be necessary to carry out major revisions of the national accounts figures, so-called main revisions, in order to introduce adaptations due to new international recommendations or introduce new levels based on new statistical sources.
-As a part of these main revisions the time series are revised so that the revised national accounts can give a consistent picture of the economic development over time.
+At different time intervals, new source statistics are produced and indicate that parts of the national accounts figures need to be revised.
+Since one objective of the national accounts is to provide a picture of the development over time as correctly as possible, it is not possible to introduce such changes from one year to another.
+With different time intervals, it will therefore be necessary to carry out major revisions of the national accounts figures, so-called main revisions, in order to introduce adaptations due to new international recommendations or to introduce new levels based on new statistical sources.
+As part of these main revisions the time series are also revised so that the revised national accounts can give a consistent picture of the economic development over time.

-Statistics Norway has recently carried out a new main revision published in November 2014, to incorporate updated international recommendations in 2008 SNA and ESA 2010.
-Changes due to this main revision are described, among else, in the article Main revision 2014.
+Changes due to this main revision are described, among others, in the article Main revision 2014.
 Planned changes in the national accounts statistics.

 The publication History of national accounts in Norway.
 From free research to statistics regulated by law provides more information about the history of national accounts in Norway, including main revisions.